opensearch-project/documentation-website/_api-reference/ingest-apis/processors-reference/remove.md

 #### Remove parameters

-The following table lists the required and optional remove parameters.
+The following table lists the required and optional parameters for the `remove` processor.

 | Name  | Required  | Description  |
 |---|---|---|